chittolina/clg/README.md

 # clg - Stack Overflow Brazilian Users Listing

 This project consists in a Stack Overflow Brazilian Users listing, ordered by last access date.
-It was setup using [@chittolina/fsts](https://github.com/chittolina/fsts) boilerplate (which was created yesterday to try a little of TypeScript).
+It was setup using [@chittolina/fsts](https://github.com/chittolina/fsts) boilerplate.

 You can check the current master (WIP) version here: https://fstsclg.herokuapp.com/